Article I Organization

 Section 2.4 - Access to information.
 Owners shall be provided adequate and timely information as to the organizational and financial affairs of the Co-op.
 An owner shall be provided specific information concerning the affairs of the Co-op upon request that is made in good faith and for a proper purpose, subject to reasonable restrictions prescribed by the Board of Directors.
 To protect the privacy of owners any proper request necessitating information from the Co-op's records of owners shall whenever possible be accommodated by means other than direct access to such records.

 Section 2.5 - Inactive status.
 An owner who becomes delinquent in meeting the share purchase requirement or who fails to patronize the Co-op for a period of one year shall be placed into inactive status.
-His or her participation rights shall then be suspended.
+The owner's participation rights shall then be suspended.
 An owner in inactive status may attain good standing upon recommencing payment of financial obligations or reestablishing a patronage relationship with the Co-op.
-References in these bylaws to the rights and entitlements of owners shall be understood to refer only to owners in good standing.
+References in these bylaws to the rights and entitlements of owners shall be understood to refer only to active owners in good standing.

 Section 2.6 - Settlement of disputes.
 In any dispute between the Co-op and any of its owners or former owners which cannot be resolved through informal negotiation, it shall be the policy of the Co-op to prefer the use of mediation whereby an impartial mediator may facilitate negotiations between the parties and assist them in developing a mutually acceptable settlement.
 No party with a grievance against the other shall have recourse to litigation until the matter is submitted to mediation and attempted to be resolved in good faith.